spec-framework/documentation/output/book.md

 ##2\.
 The heart of Spec
 <a name="sec_heart_of_spec"></a>

-Spec is built around three axes borrowed from the MVP pattern\.Those axes are materialized as three methods: `initializeWidgets`, `initializePresenter`, and `defaultSpec`\.We first detail some necessary terminology before discussing each of these in detail\.
+Spec is built around three axes that are inspired by the MVP pattern\.These axes materialize themselves as the following three methods: `initializeWidgets`, `initializePresenter`, and `defaultSpec`\.

+    Note: For JF we need to talk about the name of the class, you need to subclass it to make a new UI

+    Note: For JF add some blah of the interplay/how the 3 work together to build the overall UI and we discuss the role of the 3 methods here

+We first detail some necessary terminology before discussing each of these methods in more detail\.

-To avoid possible misundertandings due to terminology issues because of overloaded meanings, we first define four terms:
+To avoid possible misunderstandings in this text due to confusion in terminology, we define four terms:
 <dl><dt>UI Element
 </dt><dd>an interactive graphical element displayed as part of the Graphical User Interface.</dd><dt>UI Model
 </dt><dd>an object that contains the state and behavior of one or several UI elements.</dd><dt>Widget